 Airlock as a Service Knowledge Base

-As a partner, you can upload a ZIP file that contains a medusa-configuration.xml file or medusa-configuration.yaml file directly to Airlock as a Service.
-Such configurations must meet specific requirements — e.g., supported features and required environment variables — to ensure that the tenant IAM works correctly.
-This page explains which configuration elements must be provided in a specific way.
+As a partner, you can upload a ZIP file containing an iam-config.yaml file directly to Airlock as a Service.
+Such configurations must meet specific requirements — e.g., regarding supported features and required environment variables — to ensure that the tenant IAM operates correctly.

 Notice

-• If you migrate from an on-premise Airlock IAM installation, please start with this guide.
+• If you are migrating from an on-premises Airlock IAM installation, start with this guide.

-• Details about the supported files and structure of the ZIP-File can be found in this guide.
+• For details about the supported files and required ZIP file structure, see this guide.

-• Egress traffic from IAM is limited.
-Details and how to configure can be found in this guide.
+• Egress traffic from IAM is restricted.
+For details and configuration instructions, see this guide.

-The following configuration is required for end-user management in Airlock as a Service.
-It enables a SaaS administrator to access the tenant IAM Adminapp using an SSO ticket.
+The following configuration is required for user management in Airlock as a Service.
+It enables SaaS administrators to access the tenant IAM Adminapp through an SSO ticket and perform administrative actions.

-The required configuration is included in the template medusa-configuration.xml files and must not be modified.
-If you do not use the template as a base, copy this configuration unchanged.
-This includes JwtTicketEncoderSettings and related settings.
+The required configuration is included in the template iam-config.yaml files and must not be modified.
+If you do not use a template as the basis for your configuration, copy these settings unchanged.
+This includes JwtTicketEncoderSettings and all related settings.

-The encryption key ([FILE]/secrets/sso-encryption-key) and other sensitive values (written to sensitive.values) are sourced from Vault.
+The encryption key ([FILE]/secrets/sso-encryption-key) and other sensitive values stored in sensitive.values are provided through Vault.

 • SSO signing key: sensitive-values/sensitive-values/infrastructure/keys/sso-signing-public-key.pem